Registration as Submitter of Prospectuses

-The securities prospectus should be largely complete when making the first submission.
-Apart from a few details that become known only just prior to approval, all details concerning the offer procedures, the issuer and the securities should already be contained in the first submission, if the issuer has targeted a certain schedule and approval date.
-Exceptions to this are admissible only to the extent expressly agreed within the scope of a preliminary enquiry.
+The securities prospectus should already be largely complete when making the initial submission.
+Apart from a few details that only become known just prior to approval, all details concerning the offer procedure, the issuer and the securities should already be contained in the initial submission, in the case that the issuer has targeted a certain schedule and approval date.
+Exceptions to this are admissible only to the extent explicitly agreed upon within the scope of a preliminary enquiry.

 The FMA therefore requests that the schedules for prospectus approval are coordinated at an early stage with the FMA’s Capital Market Prospectuses team.

 For the legally valid filing of electronic, spoken, telephonic and written submissions (Article 13 para.
 1 AVG in its current version) to the FMA, the FMA’s business hours shall apply.